Take your music to the next level

-A native of Los Angeles, Grammy nominated drummer Sammy Miller is known for his unique maturity and relentless focus on making music that "feels good" as a drummer, singer and bandleader.
+A native of Los Angeles, Sammy Miller has become known for his unique maturity and relentless focus on making music that “feels good” as a drummer, singer, and bandleader.

 Upon completing his Master’s at The Juilliard School, Sammy formed his ensemble, The Congregation.
 As a band they are focused on sharing the power of community through their music—joyful jazz.
-While independently the band members have performed/recorded with notable artist including Wynton Marsalis, O.A.R, Iron and Wine, Joshua Redman, Lee Fields, Jason Moran at venues including the White House, Lincoln Center, and the Hollywood Bowl they have opted to stick together to create globally conscious music with the intention to spread joy throughout the world.
+And while independently the band members have performed/recorded with notable artist including Wynton Marsalis, O.A.R, Iron and Wine, Joshua Redman, Lee Fields, Jason Moran at venues including the White House, Lincoln Center, and the Hollywood Bowl, The Congregation has opted to stick together and create globally conscious music with the intention to spread joy throughout the world.

 Born into the family band Grallers de Banyoles-Estampida Medieval, Marina Albero has been steeped in the sounds of Barcelona since childhood.
 As a young girl, extensive training in percussion and piano in both Spain and Cuba sent her on the road to early achievement and success.
 Albero played European festivals and was awarded the annual prize for talented youth in Brussels.

 Marina has collaborated on recording projects with players like Silvio Rodríguez, and tours in Catalonia, Spain, and Portugal with the band Barnhabana, conducted by Grammy winner Barbarito Torres.
 Currently, Marina performs in flamenco shows with renowned dancers and companies, including the Ballet Nacional De España.